Unveiling the Mysteries: Exploring Postmortem Artefacts in Forensic Medicine

 — Rigor affecting the heart may simulate concentric hypertrophy of the heart.

-— Artefacts Related to Post-mortem Lividity:
+— APostmortemlated to Post-mortem Lividity:

-— color of the hypostatic area, e.g., cherry-red color in CO poisoning, bright-red color in HCN poisoning, brown or chocolate color in poisoning by nitrites, potassium chlorate and aniline, dark-brown color in phosphorus poisoning.
+— Color of the hypostatic area, e.g., cherry-red color in CO poisoning, bright-red color in HCN poisoning, brown or chocolate color in poisoning by nitrites, potassium chlorate, and aniline, dark-brown color in phosphorus poisoning.

-— Artefacts due to Decomposition:
+—Artifacts due to Decomposition:

-— Internal hypostasis with hemolysis of red cells may resemble hemorrhage, especially in the meninges, kidneys and retroperitoneal tissues.
+— Internal hypostasis with hemolysis of red cells may resemble hemorrhage, especially in the meninges, kidneys, and retroperitoneal tissues.

 — In a dead body lying on its back, blood accumulates in the posterior part of the scalp due to gravity

 — Accumulation of blood in the tissues of the neck in drowning may simulate ante-mortem hemorrhage due to strangulation.
+During Decomposition, blood becomes darker, causing the brain, lungs, heart, and other organs to appear congested, which may be mistaken for signs of asphyxia.

 — Artefacts due to Animal and Insect Bites: